tunguyen-ct/tunguyen-sharing/README.md

 ## How to contribute

+1. Fork this repo

-Create a new branch from `main` branch
+2. Create a new branch from `main` branch

-Update the code in the `packages/*`
+3. Update the code in the `packages/*` then commiting your changes

-Commit your changes then adding a changeset with:
+4. Adding a changeset with:

 ```
 pnpm changeset